 Cervejaria Ramiro for shellfish, beer and a prego (beef sandwich) for dessert in a buzzing informal institution but go for lunch to avoid the queues.
 For authentic and honest Portuguese food with locals try Zé da Mouraria hidden near the old town or, for the best grilled fish, go for lunch (weekday lunches only) at Último Porto hidden in the dockyards next to the container ships.
 Tired of seafood?
 For huge grilled steaks with locals that won't break the bank you can't beat O Tachadas.
-Take the fast ferry to Cacilhas across the river and have traditional seafood at Ponto Final (more famous) or Atira-te ao Rio (better food) with fabulous views back across towards the city then carry on up the river to the eerie abandoned brick factory for your post-prandial walk.
+Take the fast ferry to Cacilhas across the river and have traditional seafood at Ponto Final or Atira-te ao Rio (better food) with fabulous views back across towards the city then carry on up the river to the eerie abandoned brick factory for your post-prandial walk.
 The Taberna da Ruas das Flores for informal Portuguese food with a daily menu and no reservations in a more contemporary style or reserve a table at the charming Dona Quiteria tucked away in the back streets of Principe Real.
 Cantinho do Aziz for low-key African dishes from the old colony of Mozambique or Jesus é Goês for Goan curries.
 Grab a spit-roasted chicken with piri-piri sauce to go from Bonjardim .